Hitchin Town Hall: History

 The new building was designed by Edward Mountford and Thomas Lucas in the Neo-Georgian style, built in red brick with stone dressings by Fosters at a cost of £7,300 and officially opened on 18 March 1901 by Lucy Hudson, wife of the local member of parliament, George Hudson.
 The design involved a symmetrical main frontage with seven bays facing onto the Brand Street; the central bay, which slightly projected forward, featured an arched doorway with a large keystone on the ground floor and mullioned windows on the first floor flanked by full-height pilasters supporting a modillioned pediment with the town's coat of arms in the tympanum.
 The pilasters were carved at the top with the letters "HUDC" (for Hitchin Urban District Council) and "AD MCM" (AD 1900).
 A cupola was erected at roof level.
 Internally, the principal rooms are the main assembly hall, now known as the Mountford Hall, and a reception room known as the Lucas Room.

 The suffragette, Emmeline Pankhurst, visited the town hall and made a speech supporting women's suffrage in March 1907, while performers hosting concerts included the Jamaican reggae band Bob Marley and the Wailers in May 1973.
 The building continued to serve as the headquarters of Hitchin Urban District Council for much of the 20th century but ceased to be the local seat of government when the enlarged North Hertfordshire District Council was formed in Letchworth in 1974.

 The town hall was closed in October 2012 to allow a major programme of works to be undertaken at a cost of £6 million: the works involved an extension to the southeast, with a glass and steel frontage, to create the North Hertfordshire Museum.
+The financing included £850,000 from Communitybuilders and £950,000 from the Heritage Lottery Fund, with the balance coming from council funds.
 The museum, which brought together collections from both the former Hitchin Museum and Art Gallery and the former Letchworth Museum & Art Gallery, opened in July 2019.